4. Object Publishing¶

 while 1: data=getMoreData() #this call may block for a while if not data: break RESPONSE.write(data)

 Here’s a final example that shows how to detect if your method is being called from the web.
 Consider this function:

 def calculate(data, REQUEST=None): ... result = ... if REQUEST is not None: return "<html><p>Result: %s </p></html>" % result return result

 calculate function can be called from Python, and also from

 REQUEST=None in the signature you can

 differentiate between being called from Python and being called form

 4.3.
 Other Network Protocols¶

-You can also do traversal via a dotted method name.
-For example:
+You can also do traversal via a dot notation.

 This example shows different routes to the same object publishing call.